-I am taking a deeper dive into LinkedIn marketing as we start to work with more B2B companies.
+I am delving deeper into LinkedIn marketing as we start to work with more Business to Business (B2B) companies.

-I know from personal experience how powerful Linkedin is; back in my sales days (13 years ago), we used Linkedin to gather all of our leads and develop a call list.
-The tactic was to make a list of the companies we wanted to work with, identify the decision-makers’ titles and use the advanced search feature on LinkedIn to find the name of those decision-makers.
+I know from personal experience how powerful a tool Linkedin is.
+Back in my sales days (13 years ago), we used Linkedin to gather all of our leads and develop a successful call list.
+The tactic was to make a list of the companies we wanted to work with, identify the decision-makers’ titles, and use the advanced search feature on LinkedIn to find the name of those decision-makers.
 Although this method still works, it hardly scratches the surface of the valuable resource LinkedIn can be used as today.
-Analyzing monthly reports for my clients, I have personally noticed that the LinkedIn business profile receives significantly more reach and engagement for my B2B clients over Facebook & Instagram.
+Analyzing monthly reports for my clients, I have personally noticed that the LinkedIn business profile receives significantly more reach and engagement for my B2B clients over social platforms Facebook & Instagram.

 45% of internet users who make more than $75,000 per year use LinkedIn.